vmstio/vmstio/docs.vmst.io/content/infrastructure.md

 An explanation for the purpose of each queue can be found on [docs.joinmastodon.org](https://docs.joinmastodon.org/admin/scaling/#sidekiq-queues).

 There are two virtual machines ([Scotty](https://memory-alpha.fandom.com/wiki/Montgomery_Scott) and [Decker](https://memory-alpha.fandom.com/wiki/Will_Decker)).
-Scotty has 2 vCPU and 4 GB of memory.
+Both systems have 2 vCPU and 4 GB of memory.
-Decker has 4 vCPU and 8 GB of memory.

 #### Tuning